hoodiehq-archive/documentation/techdocs/api/client/hoodie.store.md

 to update your apps user interface. `hoodie.store` is user-specific, that means that a user can only access the objects of the current account.
 It works anonymously, too.
-Once signed up using the `hoodie.account` api, all data gets synchronized automatically, so it can be accessed from different devices.
+Once signed up using the `hoodie.account` api, all objects get synchronized automatically, so it can be accessed from different devices.

 ###### Notes
 > - storing and accessing objects with hoodie always means accessing your personal, local objects.
-> - All stored data has a fixed association to the user who created them.
-So you won't be able to access other user's data by default.
+> - all stored objects have a fixed association to the user who created them.
+So you won't be able to access other user's objects by default.
 > - in order save objects to the server's store, you need to be logged in with a valid user.
 Learn more about the hoodie user system at [`hoodie.account`](./hoodie.account.md).